The Creature in the Coat Closet

 That day—that creature—was a first.

-I knew better than to move, but I couldn’t sit there.
+I knew better than to move, but I couldn’t just sit there either.
 A victim.
 A prisoner.
 And if there’s one thing I hate, it’s feeling trapped in my own house by something with a heartbeat the size of a popcorn kernel.

-I got up and grabbed my salt gun, the one reserved for crawling and flying insects.
+I got up to grab my salt gun, the one reserved for crawling and flying insects.
 Not for this visitor.
 But it’s what I knew.
 And from past experience, I knew if I could get close enough to shoot it, I could stun it long enough to decide what to do next.

 But my opponent was bigger.
 And I wasn’t entirely sure what it was.